ANNU04/Stock-Data-Analysis/README.md

 # Stock-Data-Analysis
-A stock data analysis tool which helps investors to analyze the past days data of a particular stock.
+A stock data analysis tool which will help the investors to analyze the past days data of a particular stock.